 In his English-language debut, director Felix van Groeningen (the Oscar-nominated Broken Circle Breakdown) takes an intense, if straightforward, look at the devastation of drug addiction that might not break any new ground but then might not even need to.
 The script by Oscar-nominated Lion writer Luke Davies (and a recovering addict himself which he details in his novel “Candy”) plays with structure well to propel us forward to its potent ending.
 That’s the thing about addiction; it’s so often a cycle and even after years of sobriety and strength the horror of relapse always feels right around the corner.

 Beautiful Boy world premiered at the 2018 Toronto International Film Festival.
-Amazon Studios releases it nationwide on October 12th.
+Amazon Studios will release it in LA and NY on October 12th with a nationwide expansion in the following weeks.